13 of Alex Trebek’s Most Memorable Moments from Jeopardy!

 Jeopardy! teaches viewers all kinds of things, typically a lot about science, history, mathematics, and literature.
 But sometimes the knowledge it shares about pop culture is the most interesting.
 For example, Trebek was tasked with letting a contestant know that when he delivered a question in response to the answer about a Coolio tune but used the word “Gangster,” he was in the wrong.
 The song question is titled “Gangsta’s Paradise.”
 In Jeopardy! land, “gangsta” and “gangster” have two separate meanings.
 We’re sure Trebek didn’t enjoy taking the money away from the contestant but rules are rules and he follows them to a T.

-Famed Jeopardy! contestant Ken Jennings has spent a lot of time with Trebek considering how many times he has appeared on the game show.
-Trebek isn’t shy about ribbing Jennings when given the opportunity, like when he guessed “hoe” in response to, “This term for a long-handled gardening tool can also mean immoral pleasure seeker.”
+Famed Jeopardy! contestant Ken Jennings spent a lot of time with Trebek considering how many times he appeared on the game show.
+Trebek wasn’t shy about ribbing Jennings when given the opportunity, like when he guessed “hoe” in response to, “This term for a long-handled gardening tool can also mean immoral pleasure seeker.”
 Fun fact: The answer was rake.
 These are some of the most hilarious answers game show contestants have ever given.

 When a contestant named Laura admitted she had a pygmy goat as a pet in college, Trebek wasn’t buying it.
 She then shared that her beloved goat ultimately passed away when he ate a big of Quickrete.
 Trebek laughed and asked, “Was that a 60-lb or 80-lb bag?” making the audience dissolve into laughter with him.
 When Laura said he was being insensitive he admitted that she was right.

 During a Final Jeopardy round in 2019, contestant Dhruv Gaur used the opportunity to share a compassionate message to Alex Trebek.
 Instead of even trying to guess the question, Gaur wrote, “What is we [heart] you, Alex!”
-Trebek, who revealed he has stage four pancreatic cancer, was noticeably choked up over the kind gesture.
+Trebek, who had revealed he had stage four pancreatic cancer, was noticeably choked up over the kind gesture.
 These are the Jeopardy! categories that stump everyone.